bdowdell/flask_pyseistuned/README.md

 for application development, but I digress ...

 ### 2) Clone this repository
 Next, you need to clone this repository on your local machine.
-If you want to make contributions, then you will also want to create your own branch.
 To clone the repository, simply use the green button above labelled "Code" to copy the repository URL to the clipboard.
 Then in the terminal:

 `$ git clone https://github.com/bdowdell/flask_pyseistuned.git`